Allx92/Digitization-Playbook/digitizingProcess.md

 ## Production Settings
 This section covers the adjustments needed to prepare the digitized images for later use, making it easy to have them available for archiving.

-1. **Enter Prodcution Tab:** Navigate to the production tab to make adjustments and prepare the images for the net steps.
+1. **Enter Prodcution Tab:** Navigate to the production tab to make adjustments and prepare the images for the next steps.
 2. **Image Selection:** In the browser view, left-click on the first image for production, then hold down the Shift key and use the mouse to select the last image to choose all the images in the browser view.
 3. **Crop and Straighten:**
 - Click on the *crop tool* located in the cursor tools.